 - Lyndsay Ansell, Project Manager, Modality Systems

-Watch the video below for more, with host Justin Morris.
+Watch the video below for more, with Global Head of Strategy Justin Morris.

 Justin: We know that Skype for business has been used by organisations around the world for a long time now for their communications needs.
 How is it different from Microsoft Teams?